 To help clear up the air about the application of design thinking in today’s business, we encourage you to read the Huffington Post article Time to Re-Think Design Thinking by Olof Schybergson, CEO and Shelley Evenson, Head Of Organizational Evolution at Fjord Design.
 Their perspective is an important one in this conversation; it provides more context around the hot yet commonly misunderstood topic of design thinking.

-According to the article, companies should focus not just on short design thinking workshops, but on embedding design experts and depth of design process into their culture permanently.
+According to the article, companies should focus not just on short design thinking workshops, but on embedding design experts and depth of design process into their corporate culture permanently.
 In these changing times, an analytical and thoughtful design approach is even more important than in times past:

 As the digitization of everything takes hold, the medium for design doing constantly evolves.
 Instead of designing for print or TV, today we design for mobile consumption and voice interaction.
 Instead of creating static products and websites, we design living services tailored for each individual, and powered by data.
 We are designing for experience in an ever-broadening context.
 This requires interdisciplinary teams of designers collaborating with experts as diverse as data scientists and developers.